Christopher Mayer (American actor): Personal life

 Mayer's first marriage was to actress Teri Copley, with whom he had a daughter, Ashley.
 Mayer's second marriage was to Eileen Davidson, an actress on the daytime serials Days of Our Lives and The Young and the Restless.
 Mayer's third marriage was to actress Shauna Sullivan in 1988, with whom he had two more daughters, Alexandra and Angelica.
-Mayer was engaged to be married to Catherine Irvine at the time of his death.
+Mayer was engaged to Catherine Irvine at the time of his death.

 Mayer was found dead of natural causes in his Los Angeles home in Sherman Oaks on July 23, 2011.